Sawrz/docker-configs/nextcloud/README.md

 An error in the `Overview` tab of your administration settings might appear, telling you the data's permissions are not right, and no .ocdata exists in that data directory.

 It's always a good idea to check the permissions first.
 Next, check if `.ocdata` exists.

-If both are correctly set, try the following:
+If `.ocdata` exists with correct permissions, try the following:

 1. Open the `Basic Settings` tab.